vhgcuong/vhgcuong/README.md

 I'm a developer.
 I'm from Viet Nam, living in Ha Noi and currently working at VTI.

-- 🌱 I’m currently learning Vue, Laravel, Rust
+- 🌱 I’m currently learning Vue, Python, Rust
-- 🤔 I’m looking for help with learning Rust.
+- 🤔 I’m looking for help with learning Rust, Python